 If you have been the victim of a dog bite or attack, it is wise to seek medical treatment straight away.
 It is also wise to take a record of the incident and your injuries in case you need to make a person injury claim later on.

 If you have suffered significant injuries and financial losses as a result of the attack, speak to a lawyer about your prospects of claiming compensation from the owner of the dog.
+For professional risk-free legal advice, contact our expert personal injury lawyers based in Brisbane, Gold Coast, and Sunshine Coast.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.